MaricorMaglasang/Hello-world/README.md

 # Hello-world
 Learning repository

-Travelblogger, tourism teeach, travel agent.
+Travelblogger, tourism teacher, travel agent.
 Citizen of the world with a Norwegian passport.